Neck Injuries & Workers' Compensation in PA

 Almost all of us have gotten up in the morning after having slept with our heads in an awkward position.
 The resulting neck pain can be quite intense.
 It’s painful to move your head from side to side, and occasionally you’ll get shooting pains down your arm and very painful headaches.
 It’s difficult to do almost all your daily rituals.
 With luck, the pain will subside by the afternoon or evening, but sometimes it will linger for a day or two.

 Now imagine that you’ve hurt your neck at work.
 This is not the same thing as sleeping in an awkward position.
-This involves neck pain more chronic than acute.
+This involves neck pain that is more chronic than acute.
 It could be the result of wear and tear over many years of sitting at a desk.
 It may involve being in a car accident while running errands for your employer.
 You may have injured your neck when an object fell on it from above.
 Or you may have hurt your neck trying to lift a heavy patient onto a gurney or into a bed.

-While workplace neck injuries are not as common as other kinds of injuries, they can be just as painful and debilitating, often involving days, weeks or even months away from work.
+While workplace neck injuries are not as common as other kinds of injuries, they can be just as painful and debilitating, often involving days, weeks, or even months away from work.
 If you have injured your neck on the job in Pennsylvania, you may be eligible for workers’ compensation.

 How the Neck Works